We love —

 DAY 2: STOCKHOLM

-Enjoy a full day of exploring the Swedish capital!
+Enjoy a full day of exploring the Swedish capital at your own pace.
 Discover the verdant island of Djurgården, famous for its museums and parks, or take a cruise around the archipelago to see the city from a different angle.
 Culture buffs?
 Don't miss the Royal Palace or the Fotografiska museum.
 For a shopping spree, take a stroll along Drottninggatan, the main shopping avenue.

 DAY 3: STOCKHOLM – HELSINKI CRUISE